alexandracrvz/Athenaeum/README.md

  The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

  #### MVP
- - Find and use external api
+ - Find and use external API
  - Render data on page
  - Allow user to interact with the page